superfunc/benchviz/readme.md

 ##### Dependencies

-This tool utilizes git to do diffing, if you don't have it installed that feature will be turned off.
-Every other dependency is installed through cargo.
+This tool utilizes git to do diffing, so that is required.